Measurement-induced cubic phase state generation: Abstract

 \section{Abstract}

 The cubic phase state constitutes a nonlinear resource that is essential for universal quantum computing protocols.
 However, constructing such non-classical states faces many challenges.
 In this work, we present a protocol for generating a cubic phase state with high fidelity.
-The protocol is based on an interferometer scheme assisted by a detection operation.
+The protocol is based on a set of Gaussian operations assisted by a detection operation.
 To find the proper set of parameters that results in both high fidelity and high detection probability, we provide a numerical multiparameter optimization.
 We investigate a broad range of target states and study how parameter imperfections influence fidelity.